Loading chat...

 AI Summary

-Licensed mental health professionals may assess incarcerated individuals for developmental or intellectual disabilities during intake at State correctional facilities
+• Clinical professionals must assess incarcerated individuals for developmental or intellectual disabilities during the standard medical screening at intake to Maryland State correctional facilities

-The 15-day limit does not apply if the individual commits a "prohibited act," which includes causing serious physical injury, sexual assault, extortion, leading riots, procuring weapons, or escaping
+• The 15-day limit does not apply to individuals who commit "prohibited acts," which include causing serious physical injury, making credible threats of violence, sexual assault, extortion, inciting riots, procuring weapons, or escaping

 Legislative Description